romoreira/SFI2-Distributed-Orchestration/2nd/v4/README.md

+# Cassandra Cluster on top of FIBRE-NG
-# This directory contains files to deploy a Cassandra Cluster on top of FIBRE-NG cluster v4
+This directory contains files to deploy a Cassandra Cluster on top of FIBRE-NG cluster v4.

 ### About this repository :octocat:
 This repository contains the files to deploy a Cassandra Cluster on top of FIBRE-NG cluster v4.